Mice breeder Sydney

 What is a Mouse life span

-Being a tiny animal they only live about 2 years
+Being a tiny animal, they only live about 2 years.

-Diet for the domestic Mouse
+Diet for Mice

-some supermarket commercial foods are unhealthy and should not be fed to mouse.
+Some supermarket commercial foods are unhealthy and should not be fed to a mouse.
 They may contain harmful additives, waste foods and chemical preservatives.
-Some contain (whole kernels of)* corn that could even contain fungus and mold, tiny seeds and also alfalfa pellets which are hard for rats to digest and they usually don’t care for it any way.
+Some contain whole corn kernels which could have fungus and mold present.
+There may also be tiny seeds and alfalfa pellets, which are hard for rats to digest, and they usually don’t care for it any way.

 Fresh fruits may include but are not limited to: